-It can be very easy.
-It is enough to closely contact a sick person or with his clothes and that's it, the parasites have already found a new home.
-It is extremely difficult to deduce these parasitic insects.
+It can be done very easily.
+It is enough to have close contact with a sick person or with his clothes and that’s it, the parasites have already been found new house.
+It is extremely difficult to remove these parasitic insects.
 The process takes a lot of time and effort.
 In addition, it is unpleasant to realize that there is a problem in principle.

-The fight against lice must be approached comprehensively, that is, use several proven and effective methods.
-In pharmacies, in a large assortment and price category, various drugs are presented that can help remove lice.
+The fight against lice must be approached comprehensively, that is, use several proven and effective ways.
+Pharmacies offer a wide variety of medications and price ranges that can help remove lice.

 Important!
 The information presented should not be taken literally.
 And run out into the cold with your head uncovered or take a steam bath in the sauna.

-Temperatures that are fatal for lice and nits , it is mainly used in the fight against body lice, since their habitat is clothing, bedding, etc. The laundry is hung outside at low temperatures or simply steamed.
+Temperature that is destructive for lice and nits , mainly used in the fight against body lice, since their habitat is clothing, bedding, etc. Linen is hung outside at a low temperature or simply treated with steam.

 These conditions apply specifically to linen lice.
-It is better to boil contaminated clothes, linen or hang out in the cold.
-Adults cannot do without food for a long time, but the larvae can, and when acceptable conditions are restored, they will successfully hatch.
-In addition, nits are very securely attached to the surface of the hair, tissue.
-After appropriate processing, they must be removed, combed out, cleaned off.
+It is better to boil contaminated clothing and linen or hang it out in the cold.
+Adults cannot get by for a long time without food, but the larvae can, and when acceptable conditions are restored, will hatch successfully.
+In addition, nits are very securely attached to the surface of the hair and fabric.
+After appropriate treatment, they must be removed, combed, and cleaned.

 Important!
-For the prevention and control of body lice, things and linen are hung out in the street in winter, when the frost is -20 ° C, for a long time.
+To prevent and combat body lice, clothes and linen are hung outside in winter, when the frost is -20°C, for a long time.

-To kill head or pubic lice, it is best to use a pharmacy.
+To kill head or pubic lice, it is better to use pharmaceutical products.

-Knowing at what temperature conditions lice and nits die, you can successfully, and most importantly, effectively and quickly deal with them.
+Knowing at what temperature conditions lice and nits die, you can successfully, and most importantly, effectively and quickly fight them.
 Maintain personal hygiene.

-Knowing at what temperature the lice die, you can easily neutralize them, but, at the same time, do not forget about the nits.
-Observing certain temperature limits, it is easy to deal with them.
+Knowing at what temperature lice die, you can easily neutralize them, but do not forget about nits.
+By observing certain temperature limits it is easy to deal with them.

-Freezing of things and linen is carried out in the following ways:
+Freezing things and linen is carried out in the following ways:

-• freeze out on the street when the frost is below 20 ° C;
+• frozen outside when the frost is below 20°C;

-• contaminated items, put in bags and use instant freezing.
+• contaminated items are placed in bags and flash frozen.

-• using a hot stream of air from a hair dryer, a part of the body is treated, then lice and nits are mechanically selected;
+• using a hot air stream from a hairdryer, treat an area of the body, then mechanically select lice and nits;

-• washing in a washing machine at high temperatures, not less than + 60 ° С;
+• washing in washing machine at high temperatures, not less than +60°C;

-• ironing the linen with an iron, paying particular attention to the seams and folds;
+• ironing clothes with an iron, paying particular attention to seams and folds;

 • boiling things for one hour.

-The above methods of exposure are very effective and safe if you follow the precautions.
-Despite the fact that it will take some time and effort, the result will be justified.
+The given methods of exposure are very effective and safe if precautions are taken.
+Although it will take some time and effort, the results will be worth it.

-Lice are quite prolific insects, but temperature conditions also affect the rate of their reproduction.
-When the temperature drops slightly below + 22 ° C and rises above + 40 ° C, the larvae feel uncomfortable, their development stops, and the adults weaken and stop biting their host.
+Lice are quite prolific insects, but their reproduction rate is also affected by temperature conditions.
+When the temperature drops just below +22°C and rises above +40°C, the larvae feel uncomfortable; their development stops, and the adults weaken and stop biting their host.
 The development of nits is also inhibited, the process of their maturation is suspended.

 Considering the effect of temperature on lice reproduction, we can conclude:

-• with a decrease - the lice become unviable, the larvae die of hunger, as they stop feeding;
+• with a decrease - lice become unviable, the larvae die of hunger as they stop feeding;

 Lice on the human body

 There is such a radical way as shaving hair from the head and body.
-Shaved hair is thrown away, burned, and the skin is treated with soap containing birch tar or pharmacy shampoos, products, etc.
+The shaved hair is thrown away, burned, and the skin is treated with soap containing birch tar or pharmaceutical shampoos, products, etc.

-Nowadays, head lice is a very common disease.
+Nowadays, pediculosis is a very common disease.
 Infection occurs quickly.
-Lice, except for the cases listed above, can be picked up anywhere:
+Lice, except for the cases listed above, can be caught anywhere:

 • in public transport;